-- The effectiveness of the support and interventions and their impact on the student's progress is reviewed in line with the agreed date. - The impact of the APDR process will be formally reviewed in terms 2, 4 and 6 but grades for all students with SEND status are reviewed informally by the SENCo on a regular basis.
+- The effectiveness of the support and interventions and their impact on the student's progress is reviewed in line with the agreed date (6 weeks). - The impact of the APDR process will be formally reviewed.
+Grades for all students on the SEND register are reviewed by the SENCo in line with whole school data analysis.

-Where the needs of a student are more complex and they require support from an external agency/provider the Maritime Academy will endeavour to obtain this support.
-The Maritime Academy will involve parents and students at all stages of the decision-making process for external agency support.
-The SENCo monitors the affordability of this provision; all provision for all students with special educational needs is logged and costed on the SEND provision map, which is updated after each APDR round.
+Where the needs of a student are more complex and they require support from an external agency/provider, Maritime Academy will endeavour to obtain this support.
+Maritime Academy will involve parents and students at all stages of the decision-making process for external agency support.
+The SENDCo monitors the affordability of this provision; all provision for all students with special educational needs is logged and costed on the SEND provision map, which is updated after each APDR round.